Daniel-Mietchen/2016-aesir/primary.rst

    the C. elegans genome database.
-She installs the Wormbase "annotate this" bookmark and clicks on it; this sends the paper to an Aesir server that annotates it and posts the annotations to hypothes.is, where they can be viewed by Rebecca and others.
+She installs the Wormbase "annotate this" bookmark and clicks on it; this sends the paper to an Aesir server that annotates it and posts the annotations to Hypothes.is, where they can be viewed by Rebecca and others.

    This is a general pattern: many databases may want to layer annotations on the literature, but working with many publishers directly can be